 House Tour results: community branding & marketing success

 For starters, our tour “sold out” when we ran out of 750 tour books two hours before the end of the tour.
 So we started recycling the books of people coming off the self-guided tour.
-Some people did not want to give them up!

-Our goals and the results of the House Tour
+Our GOALS and the RESULTS of the House Tour

 Here are some comments after the tour that speak to the community branding and marketing goals for the tour.